Healthy Chocolate Snack Cake

 Instructions

-• Preheat the oven to 350 degrees.
-Line a 8×8-inch metal pan with foil or parchment paper, then lightly coat with cooking spray; set aside.
+• Preheat the oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Line an 8×8-inch metal pan with foil or parchment paper, then lightly coat with cooking spray; set aside.

 • In a large microwave-safe bowl, add the coconut oil.
 Microwave on medium heat until the oil has completely liquified.
 Stir in 1 cup of the chocolate chips, stirring until the chocolate is completely melted.
 Whisk in the Greek yogurt, then stir in the vanilla, salt, baking soda, coconut sugar, oat flour, and remaining chocolate chips.
 Allow the batter to sit for 5 minutes.